ajflexxx/bmad-method-guide/12-bmad-templates-reference.md

     editors: [scrum-master] # Who can modify it
 ```

-**Note:** The story template uniquely includes an `agent_config` section that defines which sections agents can edit.
+**Note:** Currently in core templates, only the story template includes an `agent_config` section that defines which sections agents can edit; expansion packs may differ.

 ## Advanced Template Patterns